What Is the Purpose of a Patent? Everything You Need to Know

 When applying for a patent, seek a patent attorney who specializes in your area of technology.
 He or she can write a claims section with expert knowledge of potential future developments in the industry.
 Seek advice from a patent professional before releasing any information about an invention you may want to protect.

 Although patents were once rarely upheld in court, today many inventors have received multi-million-dollar infringement settlements.
 In willful infringement cases, the court may award the inventor triple damages.
 This can be avoided by receiving a noninfringement opinion in writing from a patent lawyer.

 Patents also reflect the worth of companies in the technology industry.
 Venture capitalists are more likely to invest in companies that hold at least one patent.

 If you need help with patenting an invention, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.